akhaira17/simplegrad/README.md

 ```

 ### Saving and loading the model
 If you are happy with the results (make sure you have assessed training, valid, and test!) then you can go ahead and save the model.
-In fact even if the model performs poorly you can save the model to use later for model.
+In fact even if the model performs poorly you can save the model to use later for model comparison analysis.

 ```python
 import dill